szhorvat/MaTeX/README.md

 The limiting factor in the speed of `MaTeX` calls is running the `pdflatex` process, which might take as long as a second and cannot be sped up further.
 However, MaTeX caches results, making subsequent calls with the same TeX code near-instantaneous.
 MaTeX can also process a list of expressions using a single run of LaTeX, which is much faster than processing each separately.

 ## Revision history

+#### Version 1.7.9

+ - Invalid entries in the system `PATH` no longer cause MaTeX to issue messages with Mathematica 13.1 and later

 #### Version 1.7.8